saaduddin555/Automation_with_Python/01-Python_Crash_Course/Python_Notes_Part-01.md

-Coding skills
+Coding skills:

 Skill Group 1

+    .
 Use a comparison operator with numbers

+    .
 Use a comparison operator to alphabetize strings

 # The value of 10*4 (40) is greater than 14+23 (37), therefore this
 # comparison expression will return the Boolean value of True.